twitter/finatra/source/user-guide/getting-started/index.markdown

 ### <a name="modules" href="#modules">Modules</a>
 ===============================

+Modules are used in conjunction with Guice dependency injection to specify *how* to instantiate an instance of a given type.
+They are especially useful when instantiation of an instance is dependent on some type of external configuration (see: [Flags](/finatra/user-guide/getting-started#flags)).

 We provide a [TwitterModule](https://github.com/twitter/finatra/blob/master/inject/inject-core/src/main/scala/com/twitter/inject/TwitterModule.scala) base class which extends the capabilities of the excellent Scala extensions for Google Guice provided by [codingwell/scala-guice](https://github.com/codingwell/scala-guice).
+Modules also have a hook into the Server lifecycle through the [TwitterModuleLifecycle](https://github.com/twitter/finatra/blob/master/inject/inject-core/src/main/scala/com/twitter/inject/TwitterModuleLifecycle.scala) which allows for a Module to specify startup and shutdown functionality that is re-usable and scoped to the context of the Module.
+For example, the framework uses the `singletonStartup` lifecycle method in the [`Slf4jBridgeModule`](https://github.com/twitter/finatra/blob/master/slf4j/src/main/scala/com/twitter/finatra/logging/modules/Slf4jBridgeModule.scala#L7) to install the [`SLF4JBridgeHandler`](http://www.slf4j.org/api/org/slf4j/bridge/SLF4JBridgeHandler.html) (see: [Logging](/finatra/user-guide/logging)).

 #### Module Definition
 * [twitter/util](https://github.com/twitter/util) [Flags](#flags) can be defined inside modules.
 This allows for re-usable scoping of external configuration that can be composed into a server via the module.
 * Prefer using an `@Provides` methods over using the [*toInstance* bind DSL](https://github.com/google/guice/wiki/InstanceBindings).
 * Usually modules are Scala *objects* since they contain no state and usage of the module is less verbose.
 * Remember to add `@Singleton` to your `@Provides` method if you require only **one** instance per JVM process.
-* Generally, modules are only required for creating classes that you don't control.
+* Generally, modules are only required for instantiating classes that you don't control.
 Otherwise, you would simply add the [JSR-330](https://github.com/google/guice/wiki/JSR330) annotations directly to the class.
 For example, suppose you need to create an `ThirdPartyFoo` class which comes from a thirdparty jar.
 You could create the following Guice module to construct a singleton `ThirdPartyFoo` class which is created with a key provided through a command line flag.

 ```scala
 object MyModule1 extends TwitterModule {